NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/installation-and-setup.rst.txt

 It is recommended that most users should be "Collection Creator Users"(ie. assigned the "user" and "create_collection" roles).
 A Restricted User will only have access to grants they have been assigned by other users.
 Collection Creator Users can create and manage their own collections, as well as be assigned grants from other users.

-STIG Manager will automatically create its own user associations for Collection grants once a KeyCloak authenticated user accesses the system.
-The roles Admin and Collection Creator are visible in the User Grants administrative tab, but must be managed in Keycloak.
+STIG Manager will automatically create its own user associations for Collection grants once an authenticated user accesses the system.
+The roles Admin and Collection Creator are visible in the User Grants administrative tab, but must be managed in the Authentication Provider.
 Specific Grants to Collections and Assets/STIGs are managed in the STIG Manager app.

 Import STIGs